JIeoHugyC/payments-engine/README.md

 3. **Chronological order**: Transactions in the input file are ordered chronologically

-4. **Dispute scope**: Only deposits can be disputed (withdrawals are final once processed)

-5. **Error handling**: Invalid or malformed transactions are skipped with logging, processing continues
+4. **Error handling**: Invalid or malformed transactions are skipped with logging, processing continues

-6. **Precision**: All amounts use 4 decimal places maximum
+5. **Precision**: All amounts use 4 decimal places maximum

-7. **Idempotency**: Duplicate transaction IDs are treated as errors and skipped
+6. **Idempotency**: Duplicate transaction IDs are treated as errors and skipped

 ## Performance Considerations